 12. Local Wildflower Honey-Mascarpone Cheesecake – The Honey Bee-Stro

 We’re back at The Honey Bee-Stro again, this time for the rich and creamy Honey-Mascarpone Cheesecake.
-We very rarely say no to a cheesecake, but this is exceptional.
-It comes with Orange Blossom Honey Ice Cream on the side with Fennel Pollen Meringue Kisses.
+We very rarely say no to a cheesecake, but this is exceptional, even to us.
+It comes with Orange Blossom Honey Whipped Cream on the side with Fennel Pollen Meringue Kisses which were also yummy.

-Everything about it is great, and we loved the cold a light ice cream to balance out the cheesecake, just don’t delay, it melts extremely quickly.
-The honey crisp on top was awesome too and we wish we could snag a whole bag of those somewhere.
-Definitely a can’t-miss Flower and Garden snack if you are into sweets.
+Everything about it is great, and we loved all the different textures in this one dessert to balance out the cheesecake, just don’t delay, the others in your group will be quick to devour it.
+Definitely, a can’t-miss Flower and Garden snack if you are into sweets.

 13. La Vie en Rose Frozen Slushy – Fleur de Lys

-Of course no trip through the Flower and Garden Festival would be complete without trying one of the drinks in France.
-While the wines were good, we focused in on the delicious La Vie en Rose Frozen Slushy.
+Of course, no trip through the Flower and Garden Festival would be complete without trying one of the drinks in France.
+While the wines were good, we focused on the delicious La Vie en Rose Frozen Slushy.